Resume Tips

 5. Keep It Concise and Well-Structured

-Ensure your resume is concise with short paragraphs and organizing details into sections with appropriate headings.
-Employ bold, italics or other fonts to emphasize key details but avoid overwhelming the reader with excessive formatting.
+Make sure your resume is succinct by using short sentences and organizing the information into sections that have appropriate headings.
+Make use of bold and italics in order to draw attention to key details but avoid overwhelming the reader with excessive formatting.

 6. Proofread for Errors